Dr. William "Bill" Wheat, Jr.

 He has served as president of the Louisiana Veterinary Medical Association in 1993, has served on the Continuing Education Committee for the Southwest Veterinary Medical Association, and has served as chairperson of the committee that established the Tangipahoa Parish Animal Control Facility and helped write the animal control ordinance for the Parish.

 Dr. Wheat is also active in many local civic and community organizations including the Ponchatoula Strawberry Festival, Chamber of Commerce, and Dixie Youth Baseball and Softball.
 He has served as chairperson of the Ponchatoula Area Recreational Department overseeing the recreational facilities at the North Hoover Road complex, served on the Board of Directors for Florida Parishes Bank, and is a member and Eucharistic Minister at St. Joseph's Catholic Church.
-Also, he proudly represents the Ponchatoula Strawberry Festival as the "2017 Ponchatoula Strawberry Festival King."
+Also, he proudly represented Ponchatoula as the 2017 Ponchatoula Strawberry Festival King

-He is married to Andrea Hebert Wheat and has four children; Derek, Dana, Kristen, and Kellie; and a granddaughter, Emma.
+He is married to Andrea Hebert Wheat and has four children; Derek, Dana, Kristen, and Kellie; a granddaughter, Emma, and he now has two grandsons Rowe & Wyatt.
 He enjoys spending time with family and friends at his camp on the Tangipahoa River.
 Dr. Wheat works at both the Hammond and Ponchatoula offices and welcomes you to stop by and get acquainted with our facilities and staff.